abhisingh977/medical_docu/README.md

 ### Current System Desgin:
 ![alt text](img/system_design.png?raw=true)

-## Future work:
+Future Work
-This is v0 release for the project.
-I have created an end-to-end workflow for the project where everything works.
-But its just a start and there is a lot of of work remaning to be done.
+This marks the v0 release of our project.
+While we have established an end-to-end workflow that functions effectively, it is only the beginning.
+There is a substantial amount of work ahead as we continue to enhance and expand the project's capabilities.
+Stay tuned for updates and improvements!

 # Thanks for reading